Roasted butternut squash forms the base for this delicious savory dessert that’s topped with pomegranate simple syrup!

 - ¼ cup pomegranate simple syrup

-- Add the squash and oil to a large mixing bowl.
+- Roast the squash.
+Add the squash and oil to a large mixing bowl.
 Toss to coat.
 Place on a baking sheet with sides and roast for 30 minutes.

-- When the squash is done remove it from the oven and bake the tarts (dough only) for 15 minutes.
+- Pre-bake the tart shells.
+When the squash is done remove it from the oven and bake the tarts (dough only) for 15 minutes.

-- Remove the pre-baked tart shells from the oven and divide the butternut squash mixture between the two of them.
+- Fill the tarts.
+Remove the pre-baked tart shells from the oven and divide the butternut squash mixture between the two of them.
 Return them to the oven and bake for an additional 15 minutes.